Menu

 The cause of PCOS isn’t well known just yet, but we do know that it often runs in families, just like hypothyroidism and Hashimoto’s.

-So Are Your Symptoms Thyroid Related or PCOS?
+So, Are Your Symptoms Thyroid Related or PCOS?

-The best way to know is through testing.
-A full thyroid panel of TSH, Free T3, T4, Thyroid Peroxidase Antibodies, Thyroglobulin Antibodies at the very least, with results compared to optimal levels, should show if your thyroid is really causing the symptoms.
+A full thyroid panel of TSH, Free T3, Free T4, Thyroid Peroxidase Antibodies, Thyroglobulin Antibodies at the very least, with results compared to optimal levels, should show if your thyroid is really causing the symptoms.
 Non-optimal thyroid levels can cause a lot of ongoing issues.

 A diagnosis of PCOS is usually made following a ruling out of conditions with similar symptoms and a match of two to three of the following: